-Solid State Disks (SSD) also known as Solid State Drives are storage devices just like the hard disk drives but laced with imposing features.
-SSD’s have increasingly been used in popular devices available like mobile phones, laptops, tablets, digital cameras and much more.
+Solid State Disks (SSD), also known as Solid State Drives, are storage devices like hard disk drives but laced with more advanced features.
+SSDs have increasingly been used in mobile phones, laptops, tablets, digital cameras, etc.

-SSD’s as compared to the HDD are more durable, as the HDD consists of various moving parts/components (motor/spindle, read/write head etc.) making it susceptible to shock and damage.
-The SSD’s uses integrated flash memory assemblies (no moving components) for storing and accessing data, this is an added advantage and makes it more reliable, faster, lighter, silent etc. SSD is also a type of Non-Volatile Memory i.e., saving your data while the system is off, booting your system, etc.
+SSDs are more durable compared to HDDs.
+This is because HDDs consist of various moving parts/components (motor/spindle, read/write head, etc.) making them susceptible to shock and damage.
+SSDs use integrated flash memory assemblies (no moving components) for storing and accessing data.
+This is an added advantage making them more reliable, faster, lighter, and silent.
+The SSD also has a type of Non-Volatile Memory, i.e., it saves your data while the system is off or booting.

-Even the SSD’s are not perfect they are prone to errors and failures Since the SSD’s don’t have moveable components, the risk of mechanical or hardware damage eliminates automatically.
-But the user should not forget that the electronic components of the SSD can go bad, these drives can have a technical glitch from time to time and we have enumerated few causes of data loss.
+However, even the SSDs are not perfect as they are prone to errors and failures.
+Since the SSDs don’t have moveable components, the risk of mechanical or hardware damage is eliminated.
+But the user should not forget that the electronic components of the SSD can go bad.
+These drives can have a technical glitch from time to time leading to data loss.

 Common Causes of Data Loss from SSD Or Flash Memory

 - The Solid State Disks use a motionless technology called NAND that stores data in cells.
 Damage to flash chips is one reason for data loss in SSD.

-- Except the mechanical failures, SSD’s can suffer the same cause of data loss as the traditional devices suffer due to hardware failures, human error, power surges, software corruption, natural disasters etc.
+- Except mechanical failures, SSDs can suffer the same cause of data loss as the traditional devices, such as hardware failure, human error, power surges, software corruption, physical disasters, etc.

-- Faulty physical parts in SSD can lead to malfunction or electronic failures of the devices and result in data loss.
+- Faulty physical parts in SSD can lead to malfunction or electronic failure and result in data loss.